Meets

 Map reading and navigation meet

 We will to focus on using maps, and then go out on the hill to practice navigation.
-We will all make use of traditional navigation (e.g. using a compass and looking around!), but also discuss the GPS-based devices people may bring along.
+We will all make use of traditional navigation (using a compass, the map and looking around!), and also discuss use of GPS-based devices.

 Bookings open on 1 September, and will be limited to ten participants.
 We will organise a communal meal on the Saturday night (I'll be looking for a volunteer co-ordinator).
-The meet fees will include an extra amount to pay for food.
+The meet fees include an extra amount to pay for the communal meal.

 More